-Finding the right shirt size is the most important part of the buying process.
+Finding a shirt that fits is the most important part of the buying process.
 A great-fitting shirt not only offers optimum comfort, but a defined silhouette that will ensure you always look your best.
-To help you find the perfect formal shirt, we’ve put together this handy Savile Row guide.
+To find the perfect formal shirt, we’ve put together this handy Savile Row guide that tells you how to measure your shirt size.

 Top Tips for Taking Your Shirt Measurements

-When measuring yourself for a formal shirt, it’s important to resist sucking in your stomach or puffing out your chest.
+When taking your shirt measurements for a formal shirt, it’s important to resist sucking in your stomach or puffing out your chest.
 Whilst this may boost your ego, the measurements you make will be wrong.
-For the best results, keep your body relaxed and ask someone else to take the measurements for you.
+For the best results, keep your body relaxed and ask someone else to take the shirt measurements for you.

 Things You Need To Take Your Shirt Measurements